MassimoGirondi/dncs-lab/README.md

 - **C**: 1 host + 1 router = 2 addresses -> We need just a /30 network: 2 IPs (and the 2 for network and broadcast addresses)
 - **D**: 2 hosts (the routers) -> As above, a /30 network is fine.

-However, splitting the network this way can be a little tricky when dealing with routing paths: we have to define very carefully the routing rules to get the correct behaviour.
+However, splitting the network this way can be a little tricky when dealing with routing paths: we have to define very carefully the routing rules to get the correct behavior.

 If we calculate the ratio between the available IPs and all the IPs allocated we find that is pretty low: 132/136 + 26/32 + 2/4 + 2/4 = 70%.
 If we compute the ratio of the total IPs used and all the ones available, we find that it's the best: 131/132 + 26/26 + 2/2 + 2/2 = 100%.

 Another problem about this solution will come up when new hosts are connected to the network and new IPs need to be reserved: the network masks will need to be changed to accommodate these new hosts (even for only one).
-Similarly, also the routing rules need to be modified.
+Similarly, the routing rules need to be modified.

 ## Smallest big-enough subnets